 How much does a WHS consultant cost in Adelaide?

 Costs vary with scope.
 A gap analysis for a small business typically sits in the low thousands.
-A full safety management system build for a mid-sized operation runs higher, often fixed-fee.
-Ongoing retainers are common for businesses that want monthly support rather than one-off projects.
+A full safety system build for a mid-sized operation runs higher, often fixed-fee.
+Ongoing retainers are common for businesses that want monthly support.
 Be wary of very cheap quotes.
 The price usually reveals itself later as scope creep or templated work.

 Do I need a WHS consultant if I only have a handful of employees?

 You still have the same legal duties as a larger business.
 You just need a smaller system.
-A short, targeted engagement (for example, a half-day gap analysis plus a lean SMS build) is often the right answer for micro-SMEs.
-You don’t need to buy the same-sized solution as your 200-person competitor.
+A short engagement (a half-day gap analysis plus a lean management system build) is often the right answer for small businesses.

 What's the difference between a WHS consultant and an internal WHS officer?

-A WHS officer is an employee of your business, embedded in your operation.
-A consultant is external, usually engaged for a project or for scheduled ongoing support.
-Many Adelaide businesses use both: an internal officer (or a manager wearing the hat) for day-to-day work, and an external consultant for design, audits and second opinions.
+A WHS officer is your employee, embedded in your operation.
+A consultant is external, usually engaged for a project or scheduled ongoing support.
+Many Adelaide businesses use both: an internal officer for day-to-day work, an external consultant for design, audits and second opinions.

 Can a WHS consultant represent us during a SafeWork SA inspection?

 A consultant can attend the site with you and provide technical support, and often does.
-They can’t replace you as the duty holder, and they can’t speak for the business in a legal sense unless engaged formally.
-Having one on hand during an inspection, though, tends to lead to calmer conversations and clearer follow-up.
+They can't replace you as the duty holder, and they can't speak for the business in a legal sense.
+Having one on hand during an inspection tends to lead to calmer conversations and clearer follow-up.

 How do I find a qualified WHS consultant in Adelaide?

-Start with the AIHS certified member directory and SafeWork SA’s guidance on sourcing WHS professionals.
+Start with the AIHS certified member directory and SafeWork SA's guidance on engaging WHS professionals.
 Referrals from trusted businesses in your industry are the next strongest source.
 Then apply the nine questions above.

 Before you sign, do your homework